IBM-Cloud/cf-nodejs-c2c-demo/README.md

-# Container-to-Container Networking IBM CF Demo
+# IBM Cloud Foundry Demo

 ## Description

-This project is a demonstration of Node.js Microservices and Container-to-Container networking on IBM Cloud Foundry.
+This project is a demonstration of Node.js Microservices and Container-to-Container networking on IBM Cloud Foundry Public.
 It involves two distinct microservices in combination with a Cloudant NoSQL database and the Watson Visual Recognition API which provide a simple 'Guestbook' functionality to the user.
 To demonstrate the concept of Container-to-Container networking, the second microservice which connects to the Watson API is not required for the basic functionality of the application (add a guest, show all guests) and can be added separately afterwards.
 This helps to show that both microservices/CF applications communicate directly with each other and that the second service only needs an internal route due to the configurated networking policy.

 ## Table of Contents